 |Data Write (per GB)||Free||Free||Free||Free|

-Let us now move on to the next storage type, the Azure table storage.
+Let us now move on to the next storage type which is the Azure table.

 Let us look at its pricing options.

-For storage using Azure table, here are the pricing options:
+For storage using Azure table here is the price option:

-Let us now quickly see the other storage types, the next being Azure file storage.
+Let us quickly see the other storage types, the next being Azure file storage.

 It provides managed file sharing in the cloud.
-Applications on Azure can easily share files between the virtual machines, and they are accessible via SMB.
+Applications on Azure can easily share files between the Virtual Machines and is accessible via SMB.

 Let us take a look at the pricing now.